-Pursuant to the extraordinary general assembly meeting held on 18 July 2022, the shareholders approved the amendments to the Parent Company's principal activities and change in its legal name to Al Madar Invesment Company K.S.C.P. and is no longer regulated by the Central Bank of Kuwait ("CBK").
-The aforementioned changes were authenticated in the commercial register on 3 August 2022.
+In the extraordinary general assembly meeting held on 14 March 2024, the shareholders approved the amendments to the Parent Company's principal activities and change in its legal name to Al Madar Kuwait Holding Company K.S.C.P.
+The aforementioned changes were yet not authenticated in the commercial register till date of issuance of these consolidated financial statements.